 Differentiated Instruction is a method of teaching that engages students of all ability levels and interests.

-Saint Mark’s School has chosen a Differentiated Instruction model to help every child to succeed to the best of their ability!
-Differentiation helps student achieve their goals!
+Saint Mark’s School has chosen a Differentiated Instruction model to help every child to succeed to the best of their ability and achieve their goals.

 What is Differentiated Instruction?